Here we will list some of the other awesome organizations who are busy pursuing similar goals than the CMSA.

 UCMAS – Mental math competitions for young students.

 The Chess Federation of Canada – If chess wasn’t already quite popular, the CMSA would have no doubt included it among the “mind sports” that we’re promoting.

 For the majority of young students who struggle with basic math, learning the times tables with the help of a series of fun stories can be exponentially faster and easier.
 It allows them to gain in self-confidence and subsequently focus their attention on more difficult problems.
 Skepticism is understandable, but our friend Darren Michalczuk can back up all his claims.
 He has more than a decade of experience using those methods with hundreds of kids and we’ve been amazed by what he and his young students have been able to achieve.
 He and Drewe MacIver of Brainmagic.ca are now developing an extremely promising product that may end up helping thousands of kids all over the world.
 See for yourself.

 If one way or another your organization is working toward the same goals as we are and you think your organization should be listed here, don’t hesitate to contact us.
 We’ll be happy to add you if your events might be of interest to Canadians.
-And if you decide to copy us and form a competing “Canadian Intellectual Sports Association” or something, we’ll “retaliate” by cheering you on and by promoting and attending your events!
+And if you decide to copy us and form a competing memory or mental math organization, we’ll be happy to promote and even attend your events.
 Also be sure to click on this link if you’re based in Canada and you’d like to form a CMSA affiliated organization.